KamronSmith/zmk/README.md

 The bluetooth name of all these breadboard tests is "Two By Two".

+### twobytwo4

+On the same two breadboards, this firmware tests the mouse emulation patch and assigns mouse functions to the keys.

+### twobytwo5

+On the same breadboard, we use a 4-way tactile switch in order to control the mouse emulation.
+On the right half, in addition to the 2x2 keyboard matrix, we add the 4-way switch with the common pin at GPIO 21 and the four directional pins connected to GPIO 16, 10, 9, 8.

 ### yackboard-v1

 This is the firmware of the Yackboard v1.
 Required patches: